drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 - Documentation Specialist: responsible for creating user manuals, technical documentation, and other project-related documents.
 - IT Support: responsible for providing technical support to the development team, troubleshooting issues, and maintaining the development environment.
 - Quality Assurance Analyst: responsible for ensuring the quality of the software application by conducting tests, identifying bugs, and suggesting improvements.

+II.
+Equipment Resources:
+- Laptops and desktop computers for the development team
+- Servers for hosting the application
+- Networking equipment such as routers, switches, and cables for setting up the development and production environments.

+III.
+Software Resources:
+- Integrated Development Environment (IDE) such as Visual Studio Code for software development.

 ### 10. Technical Specifications:
 - Discuss the technical specifications of the proposed project, including data sources, data schema, data transformations, machine learning algorithms, data visualization tools, and other technical details.